 The implementation performed a.BrowseAll() operation for given index.
 What we did not realize was that the index.BrowseAll() operation was very similar to performing a “Search” operation on the website.
 In fact, the method is used to retrieve all indexed data, without a limit on the number f records it returns (Search has a 1k record limit).

-After investigation, we found that ~94% of the indexing operations triggered by the C# .NET SDK.
+After an investigation, we found that ~94% of the indexing operations were triggered by the C# .NET SDK.
 The Algolia Dashboard was of real help in finding out the root cause.

 This gave us the confirmation that the index.BrowseAll() operation was the culprit.
 We had to change the way we implemented the Algolia Index backup process to fix the issue.
 We removed the usage of index.BrowseAll() completely and this sorted out the Algolia QPS violation issue.

 If you are using any of Algolia’s SDK in the backend, you must cut down the usage of index.BrowseAll() operation to zero.
 This might not hurt for occasional usage.
 But for a SaaS application, as the number of users grows, it will become trouble sooner or later.

 Have you faced something like this before?
 Share your experience with us by leaving a comment in the comments section below.